Know Before You Go

 A Few Tips and Tricks

 Manitou Springs is a mountain town, so you can expect some snowy days in the winter, but a lovely high of 85 degrees is typical in July.
 In fact, we average more than 300 days of sunshine a year.
-That being said, temperatures and conditions can change quickly here, especially at the top, where you can experience a 30-40 degree drop from the depot.
+That being said, temperatures and conditions can change quickly here, especially at the top, where you can experience a 10-20 degree drop.

 At higher altitudes, people use more calories and burn more fat.
 And while this sounds like great news, it also means that our bodies need some time to adjust.
 Manitou Springs itself sits at 6,320 feet and Pikes Peak climbs to 14,115 feet and the difference can make you feel some unusual sensations.
 Give yourself time to acclimate at lower altitude before heading up, avoid strenuous exercise on your first day, and hydrate, hydrate, hydrate.
 Drinking lots of water is the best way to avoid the effects of altitude.

 Altitude Warning: You will be traveling to 14,115 feet above sea level.
 Regardless of age and fitness level, lightheadedness and disorientation can occur at this elevation.
 If you experience any of these symptoms, you may be experiencing altitude sickness.
 Children or people with existing health issues and people who cannot communicate their symptoms, should proceed with caution.
 Young children may not be effectively able to communicate their symptoms.